 The liquidity of the company is adequate with a healthy cash flow from operations.
 The liquidity is also supported by a healthy buffer of over Rs.
-450 crore in its working capital facilities and cash and mutual funds of Rs.
+435 crore in its working capital facilities as of February 2024.
+The company has also cash and mutual funds of Rs.
 80 crore as of March 2023.
 HRPL has plans to incur a sizable capex over the near to medium term, which is to be funded through internal accruals.
 There are no long-term debt obligations.